 How to Get a Twitter API Key in 2026 (Step-by-Step Guide)

 The X developer portal changed completely in 2026.
-Here's exactly how to get your API key — the official way and the 30-second alternative.
+Here's exactly how to get your X / Twitter API key — the official way and the 30-second alternative.

-Getting a Twitter API key isn't what it used to be.
+Getting an X API key (still commonly called a Twitter API key) isn't what it used to be.
 The developer portal moved from developer.twitter.com to console.x.com, the free tier is gone, and every request now costs money under the new pay-per-use model.

 This guide covers two paths: